 Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
 Check the state licensing website for more information, or buy the Private Investigator’s Licensing Handbook.

 South Carolina Private Investigator Associations

 South Carolina Association of Legal Investigators (SCALI) – A non-profit professional association for licensed private detectives and professional investigators employed by law firms and public defenders.
-Students and individuals who study or work within the criminal justice system may join the association as an associate member.
+Students and individuals who study or work within the criminal justice system may join the association as associate members.